Executive Summary

 Hospitals continue to provide core services even if external help gets delayed.

-Each configuration includes full-barrier Level-C protective equipment with powered air-purifying respirators for assigned personnel, supported by personal radiation alerting devices and survey instruments to improve situational awareness and decision support.
+Each configuration includes full-barrier Level-C protective equipment, powered air-purifying respirators, personal radiation alerting devices, and survey instruments to improve situational awareness and decision support.

 The system is based on a NIOSH-approved powered air-purifying respirator platform.
 This platform reduces breathing resistance and fatigue, enabling extended operational use during high-stress response conditions.

-Level-C PPE Push Pack becomes more than protective equipment.
+The Level-C PPE Push Pack becomes more than stored protective equipment.

-Hospitals implementing the LevelCPPE model strengthen their ability to maintain operations, protect staff, and safely receive contaminated patients during the most unstable phase of a regional emergency.
+Hospitals implementing the LevelCPPE model strengthen their ability to maintain business operations, protect staff, and support controlled reception of potentially contaminated arrivals during the most unstable phase of a regional emergency.

 LevelCPPE.com